 'The Department for Enterprise was recommended to me by several other entrepreneurs who had accessed the Department’s enterprise support schemes.
 After researching the support available, I applied for the Micro Business Grant Scheme, which offers financial assistance, training and mentoring for small businesses and individuals looking to take their first steps into self-employment.
 As a part of the on boarding process I had to submit a simple application form.

 My business benefited from a grant of £5,000 towards the purchase of a fixed asset within the company.
 Financial support aside, the scheme provided excellent all-around business advice from how to set up your business, to how best to promote your business capitalising, for example, on social media.

 The scheme also assigned a mentor who acts as a guide and sounding board to help ensure your business stays on track and fulfils its potential.

-The training course enabled me to get the most out of the planning process and deliver a high-quality business plan.
+The training course, delivered by Ian Moncrief-Scott of Information Management Solutions Limited, enabled me to get the most out of the planning process and deliver a high-quality business plan.